meilisearch/documentation/learn/core_concepts/indexes.md

 ## Swapping indexes

 Suppose you want to deploy a new version of your `movies` index in production.
+This `movies` index is where your users are currently making search requests.
 The changes you made are in `movies_new`.
 To sync `movies_new` with Meilisearch in production, you will use index swapping.

 This means that the schema, settings, and task history of  `movies` will be swapped with the schema, settings, and task history of `movies_new` **without any downtime for the search clients**.
 The task history of `enqueued` tasks is not modified.

+Once swapped, your users will still be making search requests to the `movies` index but it will contain the data of `movies_new`.
+You can delete `movies_new` after the swap or keep it in case something goes wrong and you want to swap back.

 Swapping indexes is an atomic transaction: **either all indexes are successfully swapped, or none are**.

 You can perform multiple swap operations using the [swap indexes endpoint](/reference/api/indexes.md#swap-indexes).